 Metric Pattern Cutting by Winifred Aldrich

 One of the most comprehensive book series on pattern making; it includes Metric Pattern Cutting for Menswear, Women’s Wear, children’s wear and Baby wear as separate books with all the details you would ever need.
-It is regularly updated and you will have to ensure that you have the latest version.
+It is regularly revised; you will have to ensure that you have the latest version.

 Pattern making for fashion design by Helen J Armstrong

 A wonderfully comprehensive book with so many designs and patterns that it will boggle your mind.
 It is a big book and very detailed.